 ExpenditureLimitAllocationFactorTP= RiskWeightingFactorTP×# hrsTP×OfferCap÷TPRiskWeightingFactorTP×# hrsTP×OfferCap

-F. Capacity Inflection Point
+E. Capacity Inflection Point

 The capacity inflection point establishes the point on the capacity demand curve where capacity can only be procured at an offer price less than the ERS Time Period offer cap while respecting the expenditure limit for that ERS Time Period.
 The capacity inflection point for each time period is calculated as follows: